dlukes/clash/README.md

 available as results of individual cells (`Out[xyz]`) for custom manipulation and code execution leveraging the full power of Python.

+### Features

+- a CLI version of the shell? basically, just a `clash` command which would launch `ipython` and import the necessary libraries; then the only other thing that's needed is to ensure that all functions used in the GUI also behave reasonably (i.e. generate useful output) when used on the command line

 ## Challenges

 ### Data persistence